UN Says Four Staff Wounded In South Lebanon Blast - UrduPoint

 "Safety and security of UN personnel must be guaranteed," the statement said, urging "all actors to cease the current heavy exchanges of fire before more people are unnecessarily hurt".

-Israel and Lebanon's Hezbollah movement have exchanged near-daily fire since Hamas carried out an unprecedented attack on southern Israel on October 7, triggering war in Gaza.
+Israel and Lebanon's Iran-backed Hezbollah movement have exchanged near-daily fire since Palestinian militant group Hamas carried out an unprecedented attack on southern Israel on October 7, triggering war in Gaza.

 Hezbollah, which has a powerful arsenal of rockets and missiles, says its attacks on Israel are in support of Hamas.